fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

 ## Show – Node and npm basics

 * Show "Repl"-mode.
 * Create a .js file that prints your name in the terminal.
-Explain different print outputs.
 * Init npm.
-Explain package.json and lock files.
+Explain package.json, lock files and npm run.
 * Install chalk (https://www.npmjs.com/package/chalk).
 Add some fancy coloring.
 * Create a function that can print out your version of Git, npm och Node.
 * Create a function that creates a stuff.md file with the above print outs.